einverne/einverne.github.io/_posts/2019-05-10-cross-platform-softwares-i-use.md

 ## Telegram
 Telegram is a cloud-based instant messaging and voice over IP service developed by Telegram Messenger LLP, a privately held company registered in London, United Kingdom, founded by the Russian entrepreneur Pavel Durov and his brother Nikolai.

-## Etcher
+## balenaEtcher
-Etcher is a powerful OS image flasher built with web technologies to ensure flashing an SDCard or USB drive is a pleasant and safe experience.
+[[balenaEtcher]] is a powerful OS image flasher built with web technologies to ensure flashing an SDCard or USB drive is a pleasant and safe experience.